rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 If there is a not valid rsync path is set an error is presented.

-## Paths for RsyncOSX and RsyncOSXsched

-If both apps are installed in `/Applications` there is no need for setting paths.

-- path RsyncOSX
-- path RsyncOSXsched

 ## Logging

 Detailed logging on or off: